Seed Grants Successful Applicants

 • MinION sequencing for rapid detection of imported P. vivax cases

-Dr Marianna Kleinecke, Menzies School of Health Research
+Dr Mariana Kleinecke, Menzies School of Health Research

-• Estimating disease prevalence in a sentinel site catchment population to complement case-based suveillance and develop decision-making tools
+• Estimating disease prevalence in a sentinel site catchment population to complement case-based surveillance and develop decision-making tools

 Dr Diana Timbi, Papua New Guinea Institute of Medical Research